-The Housing Choice Voucher Program is the federal government's major program for assisting very low income families, the elderly and the disabled to afford decent, safe and sanitary housing in the private rental market.
-SC State Housing administers the program through an Annual Contributions Contract (ACC) with HUD in seven South Carolina Counties: Clarendon, Colleton, Dorchester, Fairfield, Kershaw, Lee and Lexington.
-Qualified families pay approximately 30% of their income toward rent and utilities; the remainder is paid by the program.
+The Housing Choice Voucher Program is the federal government's major program for assisting very low-income families, the elderly and the disabled to afford decent, safe and sanitary housing in the private rental market.
+SC State Housing administers the program through an Annual Contributions Contract (ACC) with HUD in seven South Carolina counties: Clarendon, Colleton, Dorchester, Fairfield, Kershaw, Lee and Lexington.
+Qualified families pay approximately 30 percent of their income toward rent and utilities; the remainder is paid by the program.
 On an annual basis, the eligibility of the participant family and the conditions of the unit are examined in accordance with standards established by HUD.

-The Contract Administration is responsible for the administration of much of HUD's South Carolina portfolio - approximately 271 contracts serving as many as 17,932 very low and low income households.
-Contract Administrators work on behalf of HUD with owners and management agents who provide HUD-subsidized apartments in privately-owned complexes.
-Administration includes reviewing and approving monthly assistance payments, conducting annual management and occupancy reviews for each property within the portfolio, responding to tenant complaints and providing follow-up for inspections conducted by HUD's Real Estate Assessment Center, processing actions related to subsidy contracts and reporting and tracking processes required under the contract between SC State Housing and HUD.
+Contract Administration is responsible for the administration of much of HUD's South Carolina portfolio - approximately 271 contracts serving as many as 17,932 very low- and low-income households.
+Contract Administrators work on behalf of HUD with owners and management agents who provide HUD-subsidized apartments in privately owned complexes.
+Administration includes: reviewing and approving monthly assistance payments; conducting annual management and occupancy reviews for each property within the portfolio; responding to tenant complaints and providing follow-up for inspections conducted by HUD's Real Estate Assessment Center; processing actions related to subsidy contracts; and reporting and tracking processes required under the contract between SC State Housing and HUD.

-The Neighborhood Stabilization Program (NSP) was created under Title III of the Housing and Economic Recovery Act (HERA) of 2008 to respond to rising foreclosures and declining property values.
-NSP funds are a special allocation of the Community Development Block Grant (CDBG) funds designed to provide emergency assistance in acquiring and redeveloping foreclosed properties that might otherwise become sources of abandonment and blight within their community.
+The Neighborhood Stabilization (NSP1) Program was created under Title III of the Housing and Economic Recovery Act (HERA) of 2008 to respond to rising foreclosures and declining property values.
+NSP funds are a special allocation of the Community Development Block Grant (CDBG) funds designed to provide emergency assistance in acquiring and redeveloping foreclosed properties that might otherwise become sources of abandonment and despair within their community.
 HUD has allocated SC State Housing more than \$44.6 million to administer this program.
+The NSP3 Program was created under section 1497 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+This represents a third round of funding through an allocation of CDBG funds.
+HUD has allocated over \$5.6 million to SC State Housing to administer this program.

 On February 17, 2009, President Obama signed into law the American Recovery and Reinvestment Act (ARRA) of 2009.
 The purpose of the ARRA is to help combat the current recession, stimulate economic recovery, begin reinvesting in the nation's physical and economic infrastructure, and create and save jobs that will provide long-term economic benefits.
-The legislation includes two funding sources specifically for Low-Income Housing Tax Credit (LIHTC) developments: the Tax Credit Assistance Program (TCAP) and Grants in Lieu of Tax Credits (Exchange).
+The legislation includes two funding sources specifically for LIHTC developments: the Tax Credit Assistance Program (TCAP) and Grants in Lieu of Tax Credits (Exchange Program).

-Title XII of the Recovery Act appropriated \$2.250 billion under the HOME Investment Partnerships (HOME) Program heading for a grant program to provide funds for capital investments to Low Income Housing Tax Credit developments.
+Title XII of the Recovery Act appropriated \$2.25 billion under the HOME Program for a grant program to provide funds for capital investments to LIHTC developments.
 These one-time funds created a special opportunity to structure transactions to address the difficult economic conditions facing South Carolina.
 HUD awarded TCAP funds through a formula allocation to state housing credit agencies.
-SC State Houisng was eligible to receive \$25,384,973 in TCAP funding.
-The Authority requested all available funding from HUD and as required by the statute awarded TCAP funds on a competitive basis.
-A total of \$12,110,126 was allocated to various tax credit developments throughout the State.
+SC State Housing was eligible to receive \$25,384,973 in TCAP funding.
+SC State Housing requested all available funding from HUD and as required by the statute awarded TCAP funds on a competitive basis.
+A total of \$12,110,126 was allocated to eight tax credit developments throughout the state.
+All eight developments have been completed and are operational.